jidongbsu/cs333/labs/vpn/README.md

 # sudo sysctl net.ipv4.ip_forward=1
 ```

-Explanation: the first command sets up a tun0 interface, whose ip address is 192.168.53.1, whose subnet mask is 24, a.k.a., 255.255.255.0; the second command turns on ip forwarding.
+**Explanation**: the first command sets up a tun0 interface, whose ip address is 192.168.53.1, whose subnet mask is 24, a.k.a., 255.255.255.0; the second command turns on ip forwarding.

 Step 6: on VM1, open a new terminal and configure the tun interface.